Percolation Framework of the Earth's Topography: Data and Methods

-Based on classical graph theory, a cluster is a subset of network nodes such that there exists at least one path from each node in the subset to another~\cite{cohen2010complex,newman2010networks}.
-To detect the clusters in evolving lattice system, we can use the Hoshen--Kopelman algorithm \cite{hoshen_percolation_1976} or the efficient Newman--Ziff algorithm \cite{newman_efficient_2000}.
-In zonal direction, we used periodic boundary conditions; in meridional direction, free boundary conditions are used.
-Each node has four nearest neighbors.
+We then identify the clusters based on classical graph theory: a cluster is a subset of network nodes such that there exists at least one path from each node in the subset to another \cite{cohen2010complex,newman2010networks}.
+To detect the clusters in evolving lattice system, one can use either the Hoshen--Kopelman algorithm \cite{hoshen_percolation_1976} or the efficient Newman--Ziff algorithm \cite{newman_efficient_2000}.
+We apply periodic boundary conditions along the zonal direction, and free boundary conditions along the meridional direction.
+Each node has indeed four nearest neighbors.
 We denote $G_m$ as a series of sub-networks.
-Due to the Earth’s spherical shape, the largest cluster in the spatial relief network is defined as \cite{fan2018climate},
+The order parameter of percolation in the network/lattice systems is defined as the relative size of the largest cluster \cite{cohen2010complex}.
+Due to the Earth's spherical shape, the largest cluster in the spatial relief network is defined as \cite{fan2018climate},

+The system on a regular lattice is considered as percolating if there is a path from one side of the lattice to the opposite side, passing only through the occupied links/nodes.
+When such a path exists, the component or cluster of sites that spans the network from side to side is called the spanning cluster \cite{cohen2010complex}.
+However, in many systems such as on networks, no notion of ``side'' exists.
+For example in our case here for Earth, in zonal direction one cannot define the sides, however, when one looks at the behavior of the largest component containing $\mathcal{O}(N)$ nodes/links, there will be a divergent correlation length and mean-island size at the largest gap in the order parameter \cite{ali_saberi_percolation_2013}.